-The Garnet and Gold Scholar Society facilitates involvement and recognizes the engaged, well-rounded undergraduate student who excels within and beyond the classroom in the areas of International, Internship, Leadership, Research and Service.
-An undergraduate student who meets the criteria in three of the five areas and completes a Synthesis Reflection will qualify to graduate as a member of the Garnet and Gold Scholar Society.
+The Garnet & Gold Scholar Society facilitates involvement and recognizes the engaged, well-rounded undergraduate student who excels within and beyond the classroom in the areas of International, Internship, Leadership, Research and Service.
+An undergraduate student who meets the criteria in three of the five areas, has their area reflections approved, and completes a Synthesis Reflection will qualify to graduate as a member of the Garnet & Gold Scholar Society.

 Students will indicate their interest by completing an application.
 In their applications, students will outline courses and activities to be completed and develop plans for what they hope to accomplish through participation in the Program.
 Students will also choose their preference for an Overall Program Advisor.

 If students wish to change their Engagement Areas or their plans after submission of their application, participants may request the change from the GGSS program administrators.

 For assistance in planning your application, see the Engagement Area Requirements.

 Students must complete 3 of the 5 required components.
 After completing each of the 3 selected Engagement Areas, the student will submit supporting evidence (e.g., completed courses or service documented on student's ServScript records) and respond to prompts to demonstrate how these learning activities have impacted their college experience.